entropic-dev/entropic/PROBLEM.md

 - INSTALLERS will be able to access VCPM packages through the registry.
 - INSTALLERS will not be subject to package privacy rules via access control lists.
 - MAINTAINERS will be subject to package access lists (who can publish which package?)
+- INSTALLERS may browse the registry via a website.
+- MAINTAINERS may create an account via the website.
 - Leave Stars out. :star2:
 - We want to demo _something_ by June 1st at JSConf EU.
     - Marketing can help nudge INSTALLERS and MAINTAINERS to move, avoiding CALAMITY.
     - It can also help some INSTALLERS and MAINTAINERS become ADMINISTRATORS, increasing our reserves of attention.
+- It is easy to put behind a CDN.
+- All packages are public.
+- All packages are namespaced by the originally-publishing entity.
+- Yes semver required. (discuss which standard)
+- We don't explicitly wish to make this API line up with other package manager APIs.
+    - Crates, VCPM, etc.

 # Open Questions & Consequences